microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-arm-template.md

 ## Prerequisites

 - An Azure account with an active subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.
+Please note Azure free accounts do not support GPU enabled virtual machine SKUs.
+To understand what Azure subscriptions support GPU SKUs, please refer to this <a href="./offer-types.md" target="_blank">offer types chart</a>.
 - To use the CLI commands in this document from your local environment, you need the [Azure CLI](/cli/azure/install-azure-cli).

 ## Review the template